wyn-lang/wyn/docs/archive/STAGE1_TC_QUICKSTART.md

 let immutable = 10
 immutable = 20
 # Error: cannot assign to immutable variable 'immutable'
-# suggestion: declare with 'let mut' to make it mutable
+# suggestion: declare with 'let' to make it mutable
 ```

 ### 4. Enhanced Validation ✅